Apple's momentum 'meltdown' bites investors

-((Corrects value of Tim Cook's stake in second paragraph to show it is now worth around $109 million compared with $127 million in April, not $12.76 billion compared with nearly $15 billion))
+NEW YORK (This 4th August 2015 story was refiled to correct the value of Tim Cook's stake in second paragraph to show it is now worth around $109 million compared with $127 million in April, not $12.76 billion compared with nearly $15 billion; corrects size of stake to 950,000 shares from 111 million shares)

 Shares of the iPhone maker have been in a rut since posting disappointing quarterly results in late June, falling to a six-month low of $113.25 on Tuesday.